TestFX/TestFX/README.md

 Simple and clean testing for JavaFX.

-TestFX requires a minimum JDK version of 8 (1.8).
+TestFX requires a minimum Java version of 8 (1.8).

 ## Features